 Computer science students place at local hackathons

-A group of Loyola computer science students won top awards at two local hackathons this semester when teams competed at The Johns Hopkins University and Georgetown University.
+A group of Loyola computer science students, a learning community at the University, won top awards at two local hackathons this semester when teams competed at The Johns Hopkins University and Georgetown University.

 Loyola’s team earned a top place at Georgetown University’s HoyaHacks in the Google cloud track for their development of an iOS app that helps the app’s user take care of houseplants.
 Through sensors in the soil of houseplants that communicate with the app, a signal is sent to the user’s device to notify the user (the plant’s caregiver) when to water the plant and to regulate the temperature (if is too high or too low), or if the plant has been overwatered.
 The 36-hour competition, which took place Jan.
 27-28, afforded sophomores Chiara Maalouf and Alyssa Schilke their first experience with building an iOS app.

 “Hackathons motivate you to learn something new.
 I had always wanted to build an app, and now I can add that to my résumé,” said Schilke, a computer science major from Pittstown, N.J.
 “It also shows initiative and that I can do things on my own.
 Computer science is always changing and demonstrating that you can continue to learn is important.”